Join the Next Cohort

 Applications for our next cohort are now open and will close on October 20, 2023 at 11 PM EST. Please scroll down for more information about the program, FAQ’s, and the link to the application portal.

-The fellowship requires 40-50 hours of time over 10–12 months, this includes participating in online peer-based writing workshops and training seminars, writing and tackling edits, and disseminating your work and that of other fellows through various channels.
-Fellows who complete all the requirements of the program will receive a $1000 honorarium.
+The 9-month fellowship requires two in-person retreats (2-3 days each), as well as 40-50 hours of time dedicated to participating in online, peer-based writing workshops and training seminars, writing, tackling edits, and disseminating your work and that of other fellows through various channels.
+Fellows who complete all the requirements of the program will receive a $1500 honorarium.

 Requirements of the program include:

-- Writing a first-person, narrative style essay that will be published in Environmental Health News
+- Write a first-person, narrative style essay that will be published in Environmental Health News

-- Being interviewed by Dr. Zota for the Agents of Change podcast.
+- Be interviewed by Brian Bienkowski for the Agents of Change podcast.

 Applicants must be:

 - Pursuing scientific work that advances environmental public health, environmental justice, or ecosystem/climate health and justice.
 Relevant disciplines may include but are not limited to: environmental health, environmental science, epidemiology, ecology, earth sciences, urban planning, geography, community health, social and behavioral health, medicine, social sciences, and toxicology.